Petrus killings: Aftermath

 No specific death toll from the Petrus killings has been established.
 In 1983, it was estimated that 300 corpses were found throughout Indonesia.
 Due to the fact that many criminals were still missing, that number is likely inaccurate and understated.
 Indonesian criminologist Mulyana W. Kusumah placed the death toll at more than 2,000.
 In 1984, Hans van den Broek, the former Foreign Minister of the Netherlands, asked the Indonesian government to place the death toll around 3,000.
-Other reports put the death toll around 10,000.
+Other reports put the death toll at around 10,000.
 Research continues to reveal the extent of the Petrus Killings and how they applied to anti-crime efforts in many major Indonesian cities.

 Operations against criminals in the late 1980s had police claiming they would not be following the earlier pattern.